dualex888/Market-Watch/README.md

 Stock Market Application
 A short description of the project's name and what it does.

-My term project will be named MarketMaster.
+My project is be named MarketMaster.
 MarketMaster is a stock market graphing application that has a variety of features allowing users to get better information about the financial market.
 Features that are included are stock selection, time frame selection, chart selection, comparison and technical indicators.